1. Sorption, diffusion and permeation fundamentals in polymers, molecular sieve carbons and hybrid materials

 This latter work is typically done in collaboration with industrial partners.

-First Row (Left to Right): Dr. Zachary S. Campbell, Nicholas E. León, Dr. William J. Koros, Dr. Yuhe Cao,
+First Row (Left to Right): Dr. Zachary S. Campbell, Nicholas E. León, Dr. Yuhe Cao, Dr. William J. Koros, Samuel Y. Lin, Dr. Jinyoung Kim,

-Second Row (Left to Right): Victoria Jackson, Karan V. Kotak, Steven A. Schlosser, Charles B. Dexter, Dr. Jinyoung Kim, Samuel Y. Lin, Dr. Zhongyun Liu
+Second Row (Left to Right): Alexandra McPherson, Steven A. Schlosser, Karan V. Kotak, Dr. Zhongyun Liu